blahajjessie/Food/hot_n_sour_soup.md

 - 1/2 cabbage
 - 1-2 carrots
 - 1/2 onion
-- 100 grams shitake mushrooms
+- 100 grams shiitake mushrooms
 - 8 oz can of baby corn
 - any other veggies you want
 - 16 oz silken tofu